CICCIOSGAMINO/arduino_TRE/3G_HUAWEI_E220/README.md

     wvdial E220                 // launch the E220 interface on ppp0

+With the comand **wvdialconf** you can check the default modem configuration, sometimes this command is not very helpful !

 ### Set the Interface
 To set the interfaces go to the interfaces file in **/etc/network/interfaces** and if you need set